Richard II #

 By all my hopes, most falsely doth he lie.

-Some named him as the most incompetent of all monarchs.
+Some named Richard II as the most incompetent of all monarchs.
 A narcissistic King, more interested in the trappings of power.
+He believed in abject deference from his subjects both in Ireland and at home.
+This was freqeuntly tested.

 Down, down I come, like glist’ring Phaëthon, Wanting the manage of unruly jades. (horses) In the base court?
 Base court, where kings grow base, To come at traitors’ calls, and do them grace.
 In the base court?
 3.3 178 - 83